dhyeon/DrugResponse2Vec/README.md

 # DrugResponse2Vec
-Code for trying to computationally build food ingredients from combination of their flavor compounds.
+Code for trying to computationally build drugs based on the drug-cell line response.
 The code is still in progress.

 ## Prerequisites
 - Python 2.7